AndCake/zino/README.md

 		});
 	}());

 As you can see, the store mainly deals with handling our actual comment data.
 Zino.trigger() and Zino.on() are used to communicate with the dispatcher.
-Just load the comment-store.js in our index.html:
+Just load the `comment-store.js` in our index.html:

+        <script src="comment-store.js"></script>

 and we're ready to use it.
 Now let's update our component to make use of the store: